Hong Kong: Tiananmen Square vigil group disbands amid crackdown | DW | 25.09.2021

 The majority of the members of the pro-democracy group voted for disbandment.
 Several of its leaders are already in jail for having taken part in the city's dissenting democracy movement.

-"This is a very painful dissolution," Tsang Kin-shing, a member of the alliance said.
-"The government uses all kinds of laws to force civil society groups to disband," he added.
+"This is a very painful dissolution," said Tsang Kin-shing, a member of the alliance, speaking with news agency AFP.
+"The government uses all kinds of laws to force civil society groups to disband."

 Police froze assets of HK$2.2 million ($283,000; €241,000) belonging to the group after charging members with inciting subversion.